jitendra-chauhan/FMCG-commercial-app/README.md

 - programming best practices
 - legibility

-Also we would like you to use git repo when you start coding so we can check your commits and your fluency with github/gitlab.
-Add a separate commit so we know how you use commit standards and at same time how good you can breakup tasks while doing commit of code.

 ## Technologies to use

-We'd like to see your implementation using the following technologies:
+ see my implementation using the following technologies:

-- Express / Nest with Typescript
+- Express with Typescript
-- Mongodb or any other SQL database of your choice
+- Mongodb database
-- If not sharing project in typescript please do mention that before hand

-## How to submit the challenge solution?

-After you finished your app, please follow the instructions below:

-1. Share your repository link to us - can be a public repository on gitlab or github
-2. Share a postman collection of your endpoints
-3. Mention the time you spent on this
-4. You can use any boilerplate from internet instead of setting up own from scratch to save time.
+- JWT for authentication
+- Joi-validation